Get 50 GB of free cloud storage with MEGA. MEGA offers secure end-to-end encryption to help combat a breach in privacy.

 New FlipDrive users get 10 GB of initial storage with an opportunity for more for each friend they can refer to start using FlipDrive.

-There aren't any mobile or desktop programs that can be installed for uploading files to FlipDrive, so the web version must suffice.
-Though you can upload whole folders using the website, which is nice.
+There is a mobile app—for iOS, Android, Windows & Windows Phone—that can be used for uploading files to FlipDrive, but the website works, too.
+If you use the web version, you can upload whole folders using the website, which is nice.

 You can share files with anyone, even if they don't have a FlipDrive account.
 However, accessing shared folders requires a registered FlipDrive account.
 Recipients can be given write, edit, delete, and share permissions in addition to read rights for folders.